The Social Media Marketing Funnel Explained – Michael Craddock

 Consumer interest in company values will not be disappearing anytime soon – your followers will appreciate your honesty.

 As you’ve read, social media marketing and the marketing funnel are more critical than ever in today’s quickly-evolving meat industry.
 Engaging dialogue and real-time, transparent customer service with your target audience?
 It’s a match made in heaven.
 June 30th is #NationalSocialMediaDay – make sure you thank whoever is running (or will run) your accounts.
 We hope this blog gives you confidence navigating social media in this new landscape as the meat industry recovers from a global pandemic.
-Just in case things get rocky, though, we created a quick social media glossary to help you stay on track (Download below).
 Happy Socializing!